 The syndication market is quite robust.
 We’ve successfully tapped into new markets, platforms, and areas.
 Our team has been doing an excellent job expanding and adapting to these opportunities.

-Q4: Can you elaborate on some of the deals that Shemaroo has made this year?
+Q4: Can you elaborate on some of the deals that Shemaroo has made in 2024?

 I can’t disclose specific deals as they are confidential.
 However, I can say that we’ve made significant improvements in the way we structure our deals and explore new markets and platforms.